|

 whom we still get to visit at the folks' place in PA.

-Recently, our other stallion pride and joy, EJ Jabask (a GG son who Andre's dad purchased at only a few months' age, and who he sold several years ago when reducing his "collection") -- came back into his possession most unexpectedly.
-Needless to say this proved an inexpressibly wondrous and happy event, and I simply can't put into words how thrilled I am for the privilege of visiting him again and knowing he's at last come "home".
+Most recently, our other stallion pride and joy, EJ Jabask (a GG son who Andre's dad purchased at only a few months' age, and who he sold several years ago when reducing his "collection") -- came back into the family's possession most unexpectedly -- and has now come to live with me and Andre!
+Needless to say this has proved an inexpressibly wondrous and happy event, and I simply can't put into words how thrilled I am for the privilege of seeing him again on a daily basis and knowing he's at last come "home".
 (That's him pictured above left...more recent photos will most surely be coming soon.)

 Other One might think pet rats the most unusual animals we've adopted, raised or at some point cared for.
 Actually, they may be, according to hugely incorrect stereotypes, the "scariest", but hardly the least common.
 Here's a brief sampling of some other interesting and uniquely wonderful creatures we've "owned", some before a return to nature, others their whole lives...
 A hedgehog named Pearlie (I can't locate an actual picture of her, so the one below is just a close representative)...